0xKolten/stellar-asset-issuer-script/README.md

 Python script that issues an asset on the Stellar testnet and creates a distributor account and a simple market.

-**Note:** Don't consider this script a 'perfect' implementation of anchors or markets.
+**Note:** Don't consider this script a 'perfect' implementation of an anchor or markets.
 This script will only work on testnet.
 In order to create a mainnet version you will need lumens and you will need to fund accounts yourself.
-The ```generate_keypair()``` function would also need to be supplemented with a Create Account operation.
+The ```generate_keypair()``` function would also need to be supplemented with a [Create Account](www.stellar.org/developers/guides/concepts/list-of-operations.html#create-account) operation.
 This implementation is for educational purposes and there is no error checking.

 ## Why is this useful?